Large Group Of Women In Meeting

 PACT

 Pact is a pioneering national charity that supports prisoners, people with convictions, and their children and families.
-PACT provides caring and life changing services at every stage of the criminal justice process: in court, in prison, on release, and in the community.
+Pact provides caring and life changing services at every stage of the criminal justice process: in court, in prison, on release, and in the community.
 Pact currently operates in over 65 prisons across England and Wales, including all women’s prisons directly or via a subcontract with Nepacs in Low Newton and across all Probation areas.

 Visit PACT's website